 In some cases, one spouse chooses to take the other spouse's name.
 This is common when that spouse has a name that's more recognizable or easier to pronounce—or simply if one spouse feels strongly about their last name and the other doesn't!

 - Pros: Taking one last name is often a good choice for kids, especially when the single last name is shorter than a hyphenated one.
 This is also a well-established choice for married couples, so financial institutions and government agencies have a clearly defined process for making the swap.

 - Cons: One spouse has to go through the name change process while the other doesn't, and deciding who changes their name in any marriage can prove difficult.

-4. Create a New Name
+4. Creating a New Name

 - Pros: By creating a new name, you establish a new tradition for the family and each partner is treated equally.
 Both you and your spouse will have to update all of your documents and accounts.

 - Cons: This option requires more legal work, as you'll have to request the name change through the court system.
 You may have to hire an attorney to complete the process.
-It also may offend family members who view the new name as an abandonment of the original family.
+It could also offend family members who view the new name as an abandonment of the original family.

-LGBTQ+ Marriage Name Change Process
+Marriage Name Change Process

 Disclosure: This post contains affiliate links, some of which may be sponsored by paying vendors.